 Select Page

-“That depends on what your goal is.
-Is it adding to an already long list of options?
+“That depends on what your goal is,” replied her boss.
+“Are you looking to add to your already long list of options?
 Or is it achieving what you say you want?”

 **cue silence, a very long one**